Dental Implants: Essential Insights on Dental Implants

 1. Diverse Range: Neodent offers a variety of implant types and sizes to cater to different clinical situations, including solutions for cases with limited bone volume.

-2. Surface Technology: The Their implants often feature advanced surface treatments to enhance osseointegration, the process by which the implant fuses with the jawbone.
+2. Surface Technology: Their implants often feature advanced surface treatments to enhance osseointegration, the process by which the implant fuses with the jawbone.

 About Neodent